gileadekelvin/nome-de-bebe/README.md

-# Create T3 App
+# Nome de Bebê

+This project will help you to decide your next baby name!
+Nome de bebê means baby's name in portuguese.

+### About the language

+The names will be suggested in portuguese and the main language for the site will be in portuguese.
+But the language that will be used in this repository will be english.

+## T3 informations

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

-## What's next?
+### What's next?
 How do I make an app with this?

 We try to keep this project as simple as possible, so you can start with just the scaffolding we set up for you, and add additional things later when they become necessary.